Far from being a modern take on pumpkin pie, this is a cake that dates back to the end of the 1800s.

 To make it less wet, I upped the almond meal game a bit, and included the smallest amount of cornstarch to help with excess moisture (the original recipe calls for breadcrumbs).
 However, if pumpkin pie filling is your thing, leave the cornstarch/breadcrumbs out altogether to enjoy this creamy delight in its purest form.

 A note on the pumpkin puree.
 I highly recommend making the puree from scratch rather than using canned puree here.
 The flavour of the pumpkin is the dominant one so you want it to be as good and fresh as it can be.
 If you must use canned, choose brands that use quality pumpkin for best results.
 I’m not an expert, but I found those coming in glass jars to be better than those in cans – usually.
-As for the pumpkin variety, Emiko suggest using butternut squash (zucca gialla); yet a dry-fleshed orange pumpkin such as delica works, too.
+As for the pumpkin variety, butternut squash (zucca gialla) or a dry-fleshed orange pumpkin such as delica both work.

 Flourless Pumpkin Cake

 Note: the puree for this recipe was obtained from roasting 1 Kg (seeded) pumpkin on a low oven (165°C/330°F) until very soft – about 2 hours.
 The pulp is then scraped off the skin and transferred to a sieve over a bowl for 24 hours to lose most of its moisture.
 At that point, you should have a fairly waterless but still creamy puree.